 We’re not just about the print!
-At WPG we understand that print finishing is just as important.
-Every print finishing job is different and we are proud to be able to offer a whole host of services that are perfectly matched to your requirements.
+At WPG we understand that the finish is just as important, if not more so, to create the perfect finish that is right for your product.
+Every print finishing job is different, and we are proud to be able to offer a whole host of services that are perfectly matched to your requirements.

 WPG are specialists in delivering a first class finished product and you will see this reflected in our work.
 Using one of our finishing services from Embossing and foil blocking to spot UV, we ensure your print project will create the visual impact required to get you noticed.

 Below of some of the finishes we can do for you.
-To view samples or for more information – contact us today and speak to a member of our friendly team today 01938 552260.
+To view samples or for more information – pick up the phone and speak to a member of our friendly team today 01938 552260.

-WPG offers a trade service to print companies and print management providers across the UK.
+WPG offers a print finishing service to other print companies and print management providers across the UK.
 Our services include laminating, die-cutting, machine glueing, manual assembly, contract packing and storage services.

 Is the process of applying a thin layer of plastic to paper or card sheets to enhance and protect the printed matter.
 Common types of laminate are gloss, matt and silk.